nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - `/to`: Represents the ending date by which Financial Entries should be listed.
 If value is `null`, there is no defined ending date.

-`CommandHandler` invokes the `listHelper` method to create and execute the command to list the financial entries according to the following logic.
+`Logic` invokes the `listHelper` method to create and execute the command to list the financial entries according to the following logic.

 {add in diagram}